 Working with children requirements

-Instrumental music instructors, community and assistant teachers are not required to obtain teacher registration, but are required to obtain a
+Instrumental music instructors, community and assistant teachers who do not have education or teaching qualifications are not eligible for teacher registration.
+You are required to obtain a

 Applicants who hold current Queensland teacher registration do not need to obtain a Blue Card.